jordandoan/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Mention two parts of Express that you learned about this week.
+- I learned about middleware to perform specific actions and .dotenv to protect your server, and also allow your server to be deployed dynamically.
 - [ ] Describe Middleware?
+- Middleware are helper functions that can be executed before and after going to an endpoint.
+For example, there is authentication and authorization middleware, which allows users to log in and also determines whether or not the user can view resources from an endpoint.
 - [ ] Describe a Resource?
+- A resource is usually an object of data, which can be accessible from an endpoint and can be edited through CRUD (create, update, update, delete).
 - [ ] What can the API return to help clients know if a request was successful?
+- A status code, 200 or 201.
 - [ ] How can we partition our application into sub-applications?
+- Using the Router function bundled with Express, which help can create different endpoint easier.

 ## Project Setup